-Hot peppers, except for jalapenos, are allowed to ripen and change colors on the plant.
-Jalapeno peppers should be harvested when the fruit turn black-green.
-Entire plants may be pulled and hung just before full frosts.
+Hot peppers may be picked green or allowed to ripen and change colors on the plant.
+Entire plants may be pulled and hung just before fall frosts.
+Jalapeno peppers should be harvested when the fruit turns black-green.
 Yields are smaller for hot peppers.

 Store peppers in the refrigerator.
 The optimal conditions for storage are temperatures of 45 to 50 °F and 80- to 90-percent relative humidity for two to three weeks.

 Many disease problems can be avoided by using certified disease-free seed and transplants.
 Do not use tobacco products near peppers, since tobacco mosaic virus can be readily spread from tobacco.
 The two most troublesome diseases of peppers in the home garden are bacterial wilt and bacterial leaf spot.
-Other disease problems include Fusarium wilt, Pythium root rot, Cercospora leaf spot, Southern blight and anthracnose (on fruit).
+Other disease problems include tomato spotted wilt virus, cucumber mosaic virus, Fusarium wilt, Pythium root rot, Cercospora leaf spot, Southern blight, and anthracnose fruit rot.
 Root-knot nematodes can also be a problem.

 Reduce disease problems by:

 - Rotating planting locations.
-Don’t plant peppers, eggplants and related crops in the same garden spot more often than once every three years.
+Don’t plant peppers, tomatoes, eggplant, or potatoes in the same garden spot more often than once every three years.